 To program in Mode 2, you will need to understand the LED blinking.
 When entering Mode 2, the unit will blink twice and pause.
 This will repeat.
 The color of the light will indicate the stability of the oil level reading.
+Stability may take a few minutes each time you add oil quantity.

-If the oil level is stable, it will blink twice GRN.
-If the oil level is rising, it will blink twice RED.
-If the oil level is falling, it will blink twice YEL.
+If the oil level is stable, it will blink twice GRN, pause, then repeat.
+If the oil level is rising, it will blink twice RED, pause, then repeat.

+the off level is fishing, it will blink twice KED, pause, then repeat.